AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     </script>
     ```

-87. ### What are the steps involved in return false usage
+86. ### What are the steps involved in return false usage

     The return false statement in event handlers performs the below steps,

-    1. First it stops the browser's default action or behaviour.
+    1. First it stops the browser's default action or behavior.
     2. It prevents the event from propagating the DOM
     3. Stops callback execution and returns immediately when called.

-88. ### What is BOM
+87. ### What is BOM

     The Browser Object Model (BOM) allows JavaScript to "talk to" the browser.
 It consists of the objects navigator, history, screen, location and document which are children of the window.
 The Browser Object Model is not standardized and can change based on different browsers.

     ![Screenshot](images/bom.png)

-89. ### What is the use of setTimeout
+88. ### What is the use of setTimeout

     The setTimeout() method is used to call a function or evaluate an expression after a specified number of milliseconds.
 For example, let's log a message after 2 seconds using setTimeout method,